Build & Config

 - Click on the green + Add Web Server button (Note: you will need to have a load balancer set up before you can add multiple servers - read our guide if you need help adding one)

 - Wait for the new server to come online and test that it is working

-The previous server will remain on the old version of Ruby.
-You can then scale-down your older web server to ensure all your web servers are the correct version.
+Your older servers will remain on the previous version of Ruby.
+Once you have thoroughly tested your new servers, you can then delete older web servers to ensure all of them use the correct version.

 Also, if you have background jobs running on your old server, ensure that you gracefully shut these down before switching everything to the new server.

 Performing in-place Ruby upgrades on your application carries the most risk out of these options.
 Installing Ruby on a server requires server resources, and in the unlikely event that this process fails (ie. server runs out of resource, or upstream package becomes temporarily unavailable for example) your server could be left in a broken state.